FREE Shipping on all our products! (Please expect 1 to 1.5 weeks for delivery due to transit delays. We ship every day including Saturday

 You can use the pumpkins for:

-• Exploding Volcanoes (Scoop out the pumpkin guts and sprinkle in a cup or so of baking soda.
+• Exploding Pumpkin Volcanoes (Scoop out the pumpkin guts and sprinkle in a cup or so of baking soda.
 Pour in some white vinegar and watch your pumpkin explode with white foam.)

 • Watching Seeds Grow (Open up the pumpkin, sprinkle in a fair amount of dirt, enough to cover the seeds.
 Then, wait.
 Water it as needed until the seeds sprout.)